 Kayaking and Paddleboarding: One of the best ways to fully experience the beauty of the lake is on a kayak or paddleboard.
 You are able to paddle along at the pace that suits you, taking in the many views along the way.
 There are plenty of places along the shores that offer rentals, lessons, and tours.

-Boat Tours: Lake Powell is one of the most premier boating destinations in the whole world.
+Boat Tours: Lake Powell is one of the premier boating destinations in the world.
 There are plenty of places around the shore, such as Waheap, which offer boat excursions out onto the lake, such as to the Rainbow Bridge National Monument.

 Scenic Driving: The roads that traverse the area offer some incredible scenic driving opportunities.
 Be sure to drive to see the Glen Canyon Dam, where the landscape here looks a bit like that of Monument Valley.